Lullus: Veneration

 Lullus was canonized on 7 April 852.
+He is commemorated with a feast day on 16 October.

 The Vita Lulli, written by Lampert of Hersfeld (probably between 1063 and 1073) led to Lullus being venerated as a saint and becoming the main patron of the abbey along with Wigbert.

 Lullusfest, the oldest folk festival in Germany, marked its 1,160th birthday in 2012.
 The festival celebrates the founding of the city of Bad Hersfeld.
-Founded more than 1,275 years ago, the city still reveres St Lullus, who left Malmesbury in the 730s on a mission to convert the German tribes to Christianity.
+Founded more than 1,275 years ago, the city still reveres Saint Lullus, who left Malmesbury in the 730s on a mission to convert the German tribes to Christianity.